cds-snc/exploration-documentation/ExplorationSprintGuide.md

 Once we know who we will be interviewing and when, populate [the interview guides ](https://docs.google.com/document/u/0/d/19Kvos1BZYydPXFPQ1YUhVjb991bkuc4HRE1LuuaAxgQ/edit)with the [appropriate questions](https://docs.google.com/spreadsheets/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit#gid=0) and update the placeholder meeting invites with the questions.

 >Example meeting request:\
-We're looking forward to talking to you about <<the service>>.
+We're looking forward to talking to you about _(the service)_.
 I've included the questions we plan on asking below.
 I say "plan" because often in these conversations we start with the written questions and then follow the flow of conversation.
 Don't be alarmed if we skip questions or hop around the list below when we talk to you.\
-<<questions in English & French>>
+_(insert questions in English & French)_

 #### Review interview questions and build facilitation guides